allhailjustice/vis_class_project/Processbook.md

 ## Implementation

 ### part 1: graphlet kernel
-Describe the intent and functionality of the visualizations you implemented.
 ![Image text](https://github.com/allhailjustice/vis_class_project/blob/master/graphlet.PNG)

 Graphlets are selected small, induced, and non-isomorphic subgraph patterns in graph.
 3-node, 4-node, 5-node graphlets are shown in the figure above.
-We use random walk sampling technique to compute 5-node graphlet frequency in our project.
+Firstly, we use random walk sampling technique to compute 5-node graphlet frequency in our project.
 For details, please refer to [Implementation](https://github.com/allhailjustice/vis_class_project/blob/master/graphlet.py) and [Algorithm](https://arxiv.org/pdf/1603.07504.pdf).
+Then we do logarithmic scaling on the frequency vector and use the scaled vector as input of nearest neighbour model.

 ### part 2: interface